< All blogs

 • Clause 5 – Leadership – support the implementation of effective leadership practices by outlining the necessary support elements.

-• Clause 6 – Planning – When determining quality objectives, risks, and opportunities, the organization needs to plan the necessary support activities to achieve the desired outcomes.
+• Clause 6 – Planning – When determining quality objectives, risks, and opportunities, the organisation needs to plan the necessary support activities to achieve the desired outcomes.
 This ensures that support is integrated into the overall planning process.

 • Clause 8 – Operation – provides the support necessary for the successful execution of operational processes.
 This includes ensuring adequate resources, infrastructure, competence, and awareness of personnel involved in the operation.
 Support activities in Clause 7 enable smooth operations and facilitate the achievement of planned results.

-• Clause 9 – Performance evaluation – The organization needs to monitor, measure, analyse, and evaluate support processes to determine their effectiveness and identify areas for improvement.
+• Clause 9 – Performance evaluation – The organisation needs to monitor, measure, analyse, and evaluate support processes to determine their effectiveness and identify areas for improvement.
 This information feeds into the performance evaluation process described in Clause 9.

 In Summary